 No, you do not have to be a current yoga teacher to apply.
 All are welcome.
 However, this training is an excellent way for teachers to deepen their knowledge and have the tools to teach something different to the community.
 This training is open to women of all backgrounds and experience.
 The only true prerequisite is feeling the call to lead and connect with women in a new way, and of course having a love of yoga or movement.
 If you’re looking to facilitate The Practice® following the training, at least two years of yoga experience is required.

 When and where does the training take place?

-All training sessions will take place at Bloom Retreat in Walnut Creek, California.
+All training sessions will take place at The Practice for Women in Walnut Creek, California.
 Occasionally we will have phone calls with our guest speakers, which will be recorded as well.
 We will meet twice a month: one Thursday evening, and one full Saturday.
-You will also be required to participate in a 10-week session of The Practice® each quarter at Bloom.
+You will also be required to participate in a 10-week session of The Practice® each quarter at The Practice.
 You will have the flexibility to choose your class and time.
 All of the dates and times are listed in the application.

 What is the main difference between this and a regular yoga teacher training?

 There are endless differences between this training and a typical yoga teacher training.
 This is a leadership training, with a university-style and approach to learning.
 You will go deep into yourself and transform.
 You will take home skills that can be applied to all areas of your life.
 You will have the potential to teach something completely unique and different to your community and take home good money doing what you love.
 You have the opportunity to join a movement and become a pioneer of something meaningful and deep.
 You will become a part of a community of women holding the same intention to help heal women and our world.
 After the training, if you choose to become certified, you will become a part of a family that gathers each month, and you will continue to have built-in mentorship and support as you continue to bloom and grow.